Peter-T-Ruehr/stack_cropping/README.md

-# Stack cropping macro for Fiji
+# Stack cropping macro for Imagej/Fiji
 Imagej [1] / Fiji [2] macro that crops any given image stack without having to load it into memory first.

 Features: